jribis89/PySpore/README.md

 # PySpore

 PySpore is a simple python application to track single bacterial endospore germination and to process and visualize the output.
 The code functions best in Windows 10/11.
 Usage on mac will result in GUIs that do not scale properly for displays of different sizes.
-A demo movie showing how to use the app and example data can be found [here] (https://www.dropbox.com/sh/uolszoie5hjx8mo/AACPZUDvA2R86PbXEnpSWsDda?dl=0).
+A demo movie showing how to use the app and example data can be found [here](https://www.dropbox.com/sh/uolszoie5hjx8mo/AACPZUDvA2R86PbXEnpSWsDda?dl=0).

 ## Project Status
 This program was developed as part of my Ph.D. and I have since moved on to another  position, leaving me with limited opportunities to develop PySpore further.
 I have tried to make the underlying source modular for this to be integrated into projects as needed.